Justia Lawyer Rating

 Between cell phones, email and social media, you can reach someone almost anytime you want to.
 And while in many ways, this is a good thing, it also creates a situation where it’s incredibly easy to run afoul of the Virginia stalking law.
-At the Robinson Law Firm, PLLC, we understand that being charged with stalking under Virginia Code § 18.2-60.3 doesn’t make you a stalker.
+At the Robinson Law, PLLC, we understand that being charged with stalking under Virginia Code § 18.2-60.3 doesn’t make you a stalker.
 That’s why we proudly represent men and women who face these serious charges, helping them move past their arrest and keeping their records clean so they can move on with their lives.

-What Is Stalking in Virginia?
+What Is Stalking In Virginia?

 Under Virginia Code § 18.2-60.3, stalking involves repeated communication with another person that reasonably places them in fear of death, criminal sexual assault, or bodily injury.
 The elements that the prosecution must prove beyond a reasonable doubt before a judge or jury can convict someone of stalking are:

-1. The defendant engaged in communication with another person on more than one occasion;
+• The defendant engaged in communication with another person on more than one occasion;

-2. The defendant placed, intended to place, or should have known that their conduct put the alleged victim in reasonable fear of death, criminal sexual assault, or bodily injury.
+• The defendant placed, intended to place, or should have known that their conduct put the alleged victim in reasonable fear of death, criminal sexual assault, or bodily injury.

 Virginia law also contains a presumption under which the judge or jury can assume that the defendant intended to place the alleged victim in reasonable fear of death, criminal sexual assault, or bodily injury.
 This presumption applies when a defendant contacts or follows or attempts to contact or follow the alleged victim after receiving actual notice that they do not want to be contacted or followed.

-What Are the Penalties of a Stalking Conviction in Virginia?
+What Are The Penalties Of A Stalking Conviction In Virginia?

 For a first-time offense, stalking is a Class 1 misdemeanor, punishable by up to a year in jail and a fine of up to $2,500.
 However, if you have a prior stalking conviction within the past five years, you’ll face a Class 6 felony, which carries a sentence of up to five years in prison and a fine of $2,500.